WenSimEHRP/wensimehrp.github.io/src/articles/typst-animations.typ

 process by running multiple Typst commands in parallel.

 #elink("https://www.gnu.org/software/parallel/")[GNU Parallel] is the perfect tool
 for this job.
-It can take a list of items, and run a set of command for each item in parallel.
+It can take a list of items, and run a set of commands for each item in parallel.
 This tool is written in Perl.
-That being said, it is good enough to spawn a lot of processes and organizing them.
+That being said, it is good enough to spawn a lot of processes and organize them.

 ```bash
 seq 0 100 | parallel typst c flash.typ --input t={} -f png {}.png